 While some of you may prefer to head south for the final of your 3 days in Snowdonia, I actually recommend driving instead to spend a day on the Anglesey island.

-This road trip itinerary will take you away from the mountains and deliver you to beautiful coastline, ancient castles, and idyllic lighthouses the occupy the region.
+This road trip itinerary will take you away from the mountains and deliver you to the beautiful coastline, ancient castles, and idyllic lighthouses that occupy the region.

 Sunrise at Llyn Idwal or Dolbodarn Castle

 Because Anglesey Island will be better for sunset than sunrise, it is kind of up to you whether or not you want to wake up early to capture one more.

 While it will not be a natural part of today’s route, both Llyn Idwal and Dolbodarn Castle are beautiful places to photograph sunrise, and are only a 15 minute drive from Tregarth.

 Of course, there’s nothing wrong with sleeping in.
 If you’re exhausted from your first few days in Snowdonia, this will be your chance to sleep in.

 You will be seeing a fair few castles if you follow this Snowdonia road trip itinerary to the letter.
 While Conwy is the only one that I would make a true point of seeing, Caernarfon Castle is built right on the water, overlooking the town harbor.

 The scene may be a bit busy as a result, but this is also what I found to be interesting.
 If you’re interested in Welsh castles and history and are not “castled out” after 3 days in Snowdonia, you may as well take the slight detour to visit Caernarfon Castle.